AI for Consultants

 Total12-18 hrs/week$1,800-2,700/wk$6,000-9,000/wk

 The real upside isn't just time savings — it's capacity.
 Those 12-18 recovered hours per week mean you can take on 1-2 additional clients without working longer hours.
-For most consultants, that's an extra $10,000-50,000/month in revenue.
+For a solo consultant, that can translate to meaningful additional revenue each month.

-How to Set Up OpenClaw for Your Consultant Practice
+How to Set Up Claude Code for Your Consultant Practice

 Step 4: Configure for Consultants

-You are an AI assistant for a consultant practice.
+You are an AI assistant for my consulting practice.

 Step 5: Set Safety Limits

-Pro tip for consultants: Start with one channel (e.g., Telegram for internal team use).
-Once you're comfortable, expand to client-facing channels like WhatsApp or email.
-This lets you refine the AI's responses before clients see them.
+Pro tip for consultants: Start with internal-only tasks (research briefs, proposal drafts, time tracking).
+Once you're comfortable with the output, expand to client-facing workflows like follow-up emails.
+This lets you refine Claude Code's responses before clients ever see them.

 Frequently Asked Questions